iotaledger/tips/text/0032-dust-protection/0032-dust-protection.md

 # Summary
 In the UTXO model, each node in the network needs to keep track of all the currently unspent outputs.
 When the number of outputs gets too large, this can cause performance and memory issues.
-This RFC defines a new protocol rule regarding processing outputs that transfer a small amount of Iotas, known as dust outputs.
-The rule states that each dust output should be backed up by a deposit of the receiving address.
-Thus making it expensive to proliferate dust.
+This RFC proposes a new protocol rule regarding the processing of outputs that transfer a very small amount of IOTA, so-called dust outputs: Dust outputs are only allowed when they are backed up by a certain deposit on the receiving address.
+This limits the amount of dust outputs, thus making it expensive to proliferate dust.
 Since a receiver must make a deposit, the protocol makes receiving dust an opt-in feature.

 # Motivation